mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

-> Our web application's user interface offers a clear and structured  for the user roles of Manager and Helper.
+ Our web application's user interface offers a clear and structured  for the user roles of Manager and Helper.
 All users can log in and access their personal "dashboard".
 If the user decides to have the role of "Helper", their personal page or dahsboard will display a list of available needs in the organization.
 Furthermore, they will be able to view and manage their Funding Basket ,which includes adding and removing needs.
 The Helper view also contains a feature which allows users to search needs by a specific name type and access a detail description of said need.
+There are also buttons on the navigation bar at the top of the screen to redirect to the helper's funding basket, the list of all pets, and the user's favorite pet list.

-> On the other, the 'admin" or " U-fund manager, logs in to an administrative dashboard where they can oversee and and modify the needs in their cupboard.
+On the other, the 'admin" or " U-fund manager, logs in to an administrative dashboard where they can oversee and and modify the needs in their cupboard, as well as the pets in the shelter.
+They can freely navigate to pages to update both needs and pets, and have simple and obvious bottons for removing.
-> Both user roles have the opportunity to log out of the site whenever it is convenient.
+ Both user roles have the opportunity to log out of the site whenever it is convenient, and both have to login through the same page.
+ A helper can also sign up if they havent been to the site before, there is an obvious marker to redirect to the signup page.
+ When first visiting the site you are brought to a welcome page with basic information from which you can proceed to login or signup pages.

 ### View Tier